 Unkind Words

-I can remember as a child when kids would say hurtful things, that my mother would tell me “sticks and stones may break my bones, but words cannot hurt me.”
-I understand what she was trying to do, but as hard as I tried not to be bothered by others rude and insensitive comments, it didn’t work.
+I can remember as a child when kids would say hurtful things.
+My mother would tell me, “Sticks and stones may break my bones, but words cannot hurt me.”
+I understand what she was trying to do, but as hard as I tried not to be bothered by others’ rude and insensitive comments, it didn’t work.
 Words can hurt!

-As I look in God’s word there are many passages that address how we speak.
-However, many who name the name of Christ act as if it’s ok to speak your mind.
-They make remarks with the intention of “putting people in their place,” or “having their say.”
-Unfortunately, I witness this as often in the church as I do in the secular world.
+As I look at God’s word, there are many passages that address how we speak.
+However, many who call themselves Christians act as if it’s okay to speak your mind.
+They make remarks with the intention of “putting people in their place” or “having their say.”
+Unfortunately, I witness this as often in the church as in the secular world.

 In Ephesians 4:32, Paul instructs us to be kind to each other.
 We are to be tenderhearted, in other words, have enough love and compassion for others that you don’t want to say something that would hurt their feelings.